aullman/OpenTok-Angular/README.md

 #### Events

 * `"otSubscriberError"` - This event is emitted on the scope if there is an error subscribing.
+* `"otSubscriber"` - Emitted on the scope when a subscriber receives a `'loaded'` event.
+Passes the `streamId` and `subscriber` object which are needed for a network test.

 #### Example Usage